raulfc2000/raulfc2000/README.md

 - [X] Create a GitHub.
 - [X] Develop and push some projects to GitHub.
 - [X] End my studies.
-- [ ] Create a full-stack project.
+- [ ] Create an end to end project.
 Thinking about Django REST + Flutter.

 <!---
 raulfc2000/raulfc2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.